Roynuka/Multimedia/index.md

 ### Learning Resources

-Throughout this semester we have been given a variety of resources in order to help us along the way with the new types of software for our projects and assessments.
+Throughout this semester we have been given a variety of resources in order to help us along the way with new types of software for our projects and assessments.
 Each week we learned new things regarding different types of Multimedia and how they we're being created in a variety of ways.
 From Adobe Photoshop for Image manipulation, Adobe Illustrator for creating graphics and illustrations, Adobe Premiere Pro for video editing, and now currently Adobe Animate for our animation.

-Resources were easy to come by but learning how to use it was just a matter of putting the time and effor into it.
+Resources were easy to come by but learning how to use it was just a matter of putting the time and effort into it.
 [Lynda](https://www.lynda.com/SharedPlaylist/b43406c327eb4a149568532ca17ffbfd?org=op.ac.nz) had some more tutorials for us which definitely helped me at times.
+Although it was time consuming I found some of it pretty refreshing and I learned a lot especially when it came to design.

 # Header 1